daryll-ko/cs138-gizmos/README.md

 ### PS 0

 - [YouTube: _\[Blue Archive\] Hifumi's Speech no Jutsu is here!_](https://www.youtube.com/watch?v=xeMNQBdg-Wo)
-  - As someone who plays BA in Japanese I personally really liked the English version of this, matches the shots so well :D
+  - As someone who plays BA in Japanese I personally also really liked the English version, matches the shots so well :D